bhargavshah/wavparse/README.md

 Parse wav audio files in javascript.

 # Usage
-Get a file instance of a wav file and pass it to the wav constructor Example shown in index.html
+Get a File instance of a wav file and pass it to the wav constructor Example shown in index.html

 # Note